 How Mona Came to the Sanctuary

 Mona and Moki Tigers came to Carolina Tiger Rescue from a roadside zoo in Missouri that closed down after it lost its license.
-A volunteer at the facility had been attacked by another tiger, and the authorities decided the facility was not safe.
+A volunteer at the facility had been attacked by another tiger and the authorities decided the facility was not safe.
 Mona and Moki came to Carolina Tiger Rescue with two other tigers, Fenimore and Emerson.

-Mona is more dominate than her sister, Moki.
+Mona is more dominant than her sister, Moki.
 She eats first and will often growl or roar at Moki if she attempts to get enrichment first.
 Mona loves enrichment and will often quickly tear boxes apart to get to the goodies inside before Moki has a chance.
-We always ensure that there is enough for both of them and spread the enrichment out so that when Mona is engaged in her enrichment, Moki can get hers as well.
+We always ensure that there is enough for both of them and spread the enrichment out so that when Mona is engaged in her enrichment, Moki can get some as well.

-Mona was rescued along with three other tigers, including her enclosure mate, Moki, from a roadside zoo in Missouri.
+Mona was rescued along with three other tigers, including her enclosure-mate, Moki, from a roadside zoo in Missouri.
 “Roadside zoos are collections of animals in cages to profit from motorists who stop to see the animals.
 They are not accredited by the Association of Zoos and Aquariums (AZA).
 A roadside zoo can be 20 animals in adjacent pens or a single tiger in a cage.
 What these facilities have in common are barren cages, inadequate food, water, shelter and veterinary care.
 The animals are often crowded into conflict-prone groupings.” – Tigers in America.
 It is always important to research a facility before you visit.
 Ask questions and find out why they exist and what their goal is.